 The charity Refuge has created some safety advice for people staying at home due to COVID-19 who may have an abusive relative which you can find on the Refuge website.
 You can also call Refuge on 0808-2000247.

 Women’s Aid have also produced a web page on the impact of COVID-19 on women and children experiencing domestic abuse .

 The White Ribbon group has worked with men and boy’s groups to produce a Survival Kit for Men Under Pressure.

-If you’re worried about someone knowing you have visited this web page please read how to take steps to increase your safety when using the internet and email.
+If you’re worried about someone knowing you have visited this web page please read how to take steps to increase your safety online

 Are you living in fear of your partner or family member?